Menu Close

 The International OCD Foundation estimates that 1 in 40 adults in the United States lives with OCD.
 Symptoms typically begin during adolescence or early adulthood.

-Compulsions are rituals performed to reduce anxiety.
-Examples include excessive handwashing, checking locks repeatedly, counting objects, arranging items in precise order, or silent prayer.
-Performing these rituals provides only temporary relief.
+Compulsions are the rituals performed in response โ€” excessive handwashing, checking locks or appliances repeatedly, counting objects, arranging items in a precise order, or silent mental reviewing.
+Performing these rituals brings only short-term relief.
+The anxiety returns, and the cycle repeats.

 How OCD Affects Daily Functioning